Signature SDEs from an affine and polynomial perspective: Signature SDEs and their signature process

-In the current setting we shall choose the semi-norms defined in \eqref{eqn5} in a way to achieve \emph{shuffle compatibility.} Recall that $\Pi=\{\Pi_1,\Pi_2,\Pi_3,\ldots\}$ denotes a partition of the set $\{I\colon|I|\geq 0\}$ of all multi-indices such that each $\Pi_k$ just contains indices of the same length.
+{Note that $G^N$ can also be defined via } In the current setting we shall choose the semi-norms defined in \eqref{eqn5} such that if $I\in\Pi_k$ then $\sigma(I)\in \Pi_k$ for each permutation $\sigma$.
+Under this assumption the set $\Scal(S)^*$ is indeed closed with respect to the shuffle product (see Lemma~\ref{lem1}).
+Recall that $\Pi=\{\Pi_1,\Pi_2,\Pi_3,\ldots\}$ denotes a partition of the set $\{I\colon|I|\geq 0\}$ and all $\Pi_k$ just contain indices of the same length.

 \begin{definition} We say that a partition $\Pi$ of multi-indices is \emph{shuffle-compatible} if for each $k_1,k_2$ there is a $k$ such that for each $I_1\in \Pi_{k_1},I_2\in \Pi_{k_2}$ we can write

 for some $\lambda_I\in \R$.
 In this case we write $k=k_1\shuffle k_2$. \end{definition}